jamesraymusic/jamesraymusic.github.io/lyrics/come-rain-or-come-shine.md

 # Lyrics - Come Rain Or Come Shine

-I'm gonna love you, like nobody loves you
+I'm gonna love you like nobody loves you
 Come rain or come shine
-High as a mountain, deep as a river
+High as a mountain or deep as a river
 Come rain or come shine

 I guess when you met me